 For more advanced golfers, the SkyTrak Launch Monitor provides highly accurate, advanced shot analysis, albeit at a higher cost.
 It accurately measures useful data points and integrates with the SkyTrak simulator software and other 3rd-party software for full-game simulation.

-The base package starts at around $2,000 but rivals monitors costing far more.
-SkyTrak truly helps dial in your ball-striking and shot patterns through precision measurement and feedback.
+The base package starts at around $2,900 but rivals monitors costing far more.
+SkyTrak truly helps dial in your ball-striking, shot patterns, and club metrics through precision measurement and feedback.

 An upgrade to the original Skytrak has been released, which provides enhanced accuracy and tracking through a dual Doppler and photometric system.
-The Skytrak Plus launch monitor costs around 50% more than its predecessor, but it can track ball and club metrics and provide a better overall experience.
+The Skytrak Plus launch monitor costs now around 50% more than its predecessor, but it truly provides a better overall experience.

 Flightscope Mevo + Launch Monitor